Beach Read

 Beach Read is Emily Henry's love letter to writers, romance readers, and anyone who's ever felt like a fraud.
 January writes romance but has stopped believing in happy endings after her father's secret life upends her world.
 Gus writes literary fiction about misery and lives next door for the summer.
 They challenge each other to swap genres.

-What makes Beach Read special is how Henry handles grief and disillusionment without wallowing.
+Beach Read shines when Henry handles grief and disillusionment without wallowing.
 January's crisis of faith in love is real, her father's betrayal broke something foundational.
 The romance with Gus develops as she processes that pain, making the relationship feel like part of healing rather than a distraction from it.

 The banter is sharp, the chemistry is immediate, and the emotional depth sneaks up on you.
 Henry writes flawed, messy people who are trying their best and falling short, which makes the moments of connection feel earned and precious.